-This 5 Day Tour combines three of South Africa's finest safari areas, which is by far the best wild life and wilderness areas.
-It incorporates the diverse Northern KwaZulu-Natal, Swaziland, Kruger Park with it's amazing wildlife and the Panorama Route with mountains, valleys, waterfalls and sub-tropical vegetation.
+This tour combines South Africa's finest safari areas such as the diverse Northern KwaZulu-Natal and Kruger Park with it's amazing wildlife and the Panorama Route comprising of mountains, valleys, waterfalls and sub-tropical vegetation.
+We visit the kingdom of Swaziland as well and get an insight into their culture.

-This tour combines the best wildlife and wilderness areas of South Africa blended with the rugged beauty so synonymous with the African Continent.
-It incorporates the areas from the diverse KwaZulu-Natal with habitats such as lakes, rivers, dune forests, beaches, mangrove forests and subtropical vegetation to the Kingdom of Swaziland, one of only three sovereign Kingdoms in Africa, and Mpumalanga with mountains, valleys, waterfalls, and pockets of primal forests.
-The famous Kruger National Park, covering around two million hectare of African bushveld, is also situated here.
+This tour combines the best wildlife areas of South Africa blended with the rugged African beauty.
+It incorporates the areas from the diverse KwaZulu-Natal to the Kingdom of Swaziland and the famous Kruger National Park, covering around two million hectare of African bushveld.

 At Southern Circle Tours & Safaris we offer a comprehensive array of guided tours and longer packages.
 From a countrywide network of scheduled tours with guaranteed departures, specialised group travel and tailor-made itinerary design, to your dream wedding package that will be the envy of your friends!
 We arrange your entire holiday from the time you arrive with us in Africa until you unfortunately have to return home.